Genetic Testing At Fakih IVF

-Fakih IVF Fertility Center is the only IVF center in the Middle East with a Genetics Laboratory -- the only Genetics Laboratory in the UAE capable of performing Genetic Testing on embryos.
-As part of Fakih IVF Fertility Center's mission to fulfill dreams of parenthood through the delivery of healthy babies, Fakih IVF Fertility Center's Genetics Laboratory is equipped with the newest technologies, capable of performing the most up to date genetic testing and is the location of many medical firsts worldwide.
+Fakih IVF Fertility Center has a full-service in-house Genetics Laboratory. — Genetics Laboratory in the UAE capable of performing Genetic Testing on embryos.
+As part of Fakih IVF Fertility Center’s mission to fulfill dreams of parenthood through the delivery of healthy babies, Fakih IVF Fertility Center’s Genetics Laboratory is equipped with the newest technologies, capable of performing the most up to date genetic testing and is the location of many medical firsts worldwide.
 With locations in Dubai and Abu Dhabi and medical partners in Al Ain, Fakih IVF Fertility Center is available to help couples throughout the UAE and abroad.

 Fakih IVF Fertility Center’s Genetic Testing services include those that are performed during IVF, screening tools to identify carriers of hereditary diseases, genetic testing during pregnancy and genetic risk assessment through Geneus®.